-Build you own media server with these NAS enclosures
+Create your own private cloud with these NAS enclosures

 Credits — The team that worked on this guide

-Harish Jonnalagadda is the Regional Editor of Android Central.
+Harish Jonnalagadda is the Asia Editor at Android Central.
 A reformed hardware modder, he now spends his time writing about India's burgeoning phone market.
 Previously, he used to ponder the meaning of life at IBM.
 Contact him on Twitter at @chunkynerd.

 We may earn a commission for purchases using our links.
 Learn more.